ggomezz/DisguiseMe/README.md

 DisguiseMe
 ==========

-Disguise yourself as mobs or blocks for PocketMine-MP PMMP Test
+Disguise yourself as mobs or blocks for PocketMine-MP PMMP